aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

 Copies contents and formats from another worksheet.

+**Remarks**

 You can copy data from another worksheet in the same file or another file.
 However, this method does not support to copy drawing objects, such as comments, images and charts.

 **Parameters:**
 | Parameter | Type | Description |